envoyproxy/envoy-mobile/docs/root/api/stats.rst

 ---------
 ``Gauge``
 ---------
-A ``Gauge`` can be set with a value, added an amount to or subtracted an amount from.
+The value of a ``Gauge`` can be incremented, decremented, or reassigned.

 **Example**::